Jeju Olle Trail: Route 01 to Route 10-1

-This coastal route starts at the beach, crosses the Ganeungae and reaches Sehwa-2ri, a fishing village once called Gama-ri.
-The Gamari Haenyeo Olle is where Jeju Haenyeo diving women used to go to the ocean.
-Jeju Olle rebuilt the forest path here after 35 years with help from the ROK Marine Corps, so it is also known as the Marine Trail.
+This coastal route starts at the beach, crosses the Ganeungae, and reaches Sehwa-ri, a fishing village once called Gama-ri.
+The Gamari Haenyeo Olle is where Jeju haenyeo diving women used to go to the ocean.
+Jeju Olle rebuilt the forest path here after 35 years, with help from the ROK Marine Corps, so it is also known as the Marine Trail.